-We’ll next make our way to the historic Old Town and explore many of the notable sights here.
+Heading to the historic Old Town, we'll beging explore many of the notable sights.
 This may include the Carolinum, a university founded by Holy Roman Emperor Charles IV, or the Klementinum, a center for learning once run by Jesuits.
-(For an exclusive visit here, try our Habsburgs and Jesuits tour.)
 Depending on the day and our interests, we might seek out houses of worship like St. James’s Basilica, the Church of Our Lady Before Tyn, or the Old-New Synagogue.
-(We also offer a Jewish Prague walking tour for those who want to go deeper at this site.)
-Or we may focus on sites of political and artistic importance, such as the Estates Theatre and the House of the Black Madonna (which, by the way, we visit in more depth on our Prague Architecture tour).
+Or, we may focus on sites of political and artistic importance, such as the Estates Theatre and the House of the Black Madonna.

 Regardless of the route, we’ll include a thorough exploration of the Old Town Square.
 And for those wanting to learn about the famed Astronomical Clock, it’s right around the corner.
-By the end of our time together, we’ll have a sense for the shape and energy of the city centre today, and, beyond that, an understanding of the history and geography of Prague.
+By the end of our time together, we’ll have an understanding of the history, culture, and geography of Prague.

 Does this walking tour include skip-the-line tickets to the Prague Castle?

 No. However, we do visit Prague Castle on our Castle District and Strahov Monastery tour.
 We've designed this route to be a comprehensive introductory tour and we believe the Prague Castle deserves more time to tour properly!
 If you would like to add time to cover Prague Castle on this Introduction to Prague tour, let us know in the Notes section when booking and we'll follow up with you.